noordawod/sqlite-manager/README.md

   public void onCreate(Bundle bundle) {
     super.onCreate(bundle);

-    final dbMgr = SQLiteManager.getInstance();
+    final SQLiteManager dbMgr = SQLiteManager.getInstance();

     SQLiteDatabase db = dbMgr.openDatabase(DB_NAME);
     if(dbMgr.needsUpgrade(db, DB_VERSION)) {
-      // This should be running on a different thread, for simplicity's sake
+      // Signal that the database is being upgraded. isUpgrading = true;

-      // it's inline.
+      // TODO: This should be running on a different thread.
       SQLitePlanRunner
         .For(db, DB_VERSION)
         .setHandler(this)